PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

     start over
 ```

-Now we can expect this possibility and avoid this dumb problem.
-At this point one thing is obvious, *computers are dumb*.
+*Now* we expect this possibility.

+One thing is obvious *computers are dumb*.
 They are not intuitive like humans.
-They do EXACTLY what we tell them, they'll just keep going until something breaks.
-This is often what happens when you get an "error" on your computer (and unless the programmer programmed a possibility then it will actually stop working).
+They do EXACTLY what we tell them, they'll just keep going stupidly until they melt themselves, or something breaks.
+As "coders" and "programmers" we have to think about these possibilities, and this is often what happens when you get an "error" on your computer!
+Unless the programmer of say Windows or MacOS expeccted a possibily then... well you get an error.

 We call a method of solving a problem an "algorithm".
-This algorithm is pretty inefficient though.
+This searching *algorithm* is pretty inefficient though.

 Say we had 1000 items to search through.
 In the worst case scenario it will take us 999 steps before we find what we are looking for!

-Its so common to calculate an algorithms "efficiency" that we have a "notation" (way of expressing something) called "Big O Notation".
+In fact it is so common to calculate an algorithms "efficiency" that we have a "notation" (way of expressing something) called "Big O Notation".
 For Big O Notation you write an O rather than say the whole darn sentence "in the worst case scenario".
 So for our search algorithm we can write "O999".
-But its kinda hard to tell where the O is so we usually put the number of steps inside of parenthesis, like this "O(999)".
-Ahhhh, much better.
+But its kinda hard to tell where the O is so we usually put the number of steps inside of parenthesis, like this "O(999)"... *satisfied sigh* thats better.

-This algorithm of ours is actually pretty old.
+This algorithm of ours is actually pretty old (someone else a long time ago came up with it).
 As such it has a name (like most old things) called "linear search".
 Linear meaning "straight line", cause we lined em up and searched em... one by one.

-It also has to do with math and the fact that for every 1000 items, the code has to "start over" (and move to the next item) 1000 times (in the worst case scenario), so a "linear" math relationship.
+It also has to do with Math and the fact that for every 1000 items, the code has to "start over" (and move to the next item) about 1000 times (in the worst case scenario), so a "linear" math relationship.

-It turns out there's a way to search things WAY faster than using linear search.
-But first we have to sort each item alphabetically (yes that in itself is slow, so you could argue that it isn't really much faster).
+It turns out there's a way to search things WAY faster than using "linear search".

+Although for it to work we have to first sort each item alphabetically (yes that in itself is slow, so you could argue that it isn't really much faster).
 Once sorted we can start searching from the center item and move right or left depending on where the item was alphabetically (this is so much faster).

 For the sake of simplicity we are now searching through a list of (sorted) contacts for a contact named "Johnny".
 We start at the center.